All You Need To Know About Polypropylene

 - Easily degraded by the effects of ultraviolet rays, limiting application to outdoor products

-- Due to its poor bonding properties, PP is a difficult material to paint.
-To color the final product, pigment or color masterbatch must be used during processing when the PP is in melted form.
+- Due to its poor bonding properties, PP does not hold paint well.
+To color the final product, manufacturers must use pigments or color masterbatch during the melt processing stage

 - It is difficult to decompose in the natural environment, causing pollution.